-Psychology is defined as the scientific study of behavior and mental processes.
+Psychology is the scientific study of behavior and mental processes.
 Psychology includes such diverse topics as learning, intelligence, memory, motivation, perception, social interaction, judgment processes, development, and the causes and treatment of mental illness.
-Psychologists study these topics using various methods, including laboratory experiments and field studies, and they obtain information from both human and nonhuman animals.
-There is as great range of topics studied by psychologists – the unifying theme in psychological science is the scientific study of behavior and mental processes.
+Psychologists study these topics using various methods, including laboratory experiments and field studies, and they obtain information from both humans and nonhuman animals.
+Despite the great range of topics studied by psychologists, the unifying theme in psychological science is the scientific study of behavior and mental processes.

 In the Psychology curriculum, students become skilled in scientific methods of conducting psychological research.
 By the time of their graduation, Psychology majors will have taken at least four research methods courses (with labs) in addition to introductory and advanced topical courses.